Requesting the University's Certificates of Insurance for Third Parties/Vendors

 What is a Certificate of Insurance?

 A Certificate of Insurance is a document used to verify an entity is insured.
 Outside parties often request DU to confirm various types and levels of insurance in connection with business agreements.
-Risk Management provides the certificate as proof of insurance.
+Enterprise Risk Management provides the certificate as proof of insurance.

 Who is the Certificate Holder?